hyprhq/hypr/docs/troubleshooting.md

 **macOS checks:**

 1. **vmnet service running:**
-   Check System Preferences > Sharing > Internet Sharing.
+   Check System Settings > Sharing > Internet Sharing.

-2. **libkrun permissions:**
+2. **Virtualization.framework permissions:**
-   May need to allow in Security & Privacy settings.
+   The daemon must have virtualization entitlements.
+If using a custom build, ensure proper code signing with the `com.apple.security.virtualization` entitlement.

 ### DNS Not Resolving